Haskell 98/2010 defines a simple exception handling infrastructure in the IO-monad with the following primitives:

 On Intel i7-3770 with GHC 7.6.3/Linux/64bit:

-FFI calls spawn additional os-threads and don't eat up HECs
+hs_sq and c_sq_unsafec_sq_safesafe FFI calls spawn additional os-threads and don't eat up HECs

 Simple abstraction for specifying the evaluation degree: